 Once up and running, the data ingestion pipeline will simplify and speed up data aggregation from constant data streams generated by an ever-growing number of data centers.
 Data will be stored in secure, centralized cloud storage where it can more easily be analyzed.
 As a result, the client will be able to enhance service delivery and boost customer satisfaction.

-From proof of concepts to production environments, ClearScale helps companies develop and implement technology solutions to meet their most complex needs.
+From proof of concept to production environments, ClearScale helps companies develop and implement technology solutions to meet their most complex needs.
 A full range of professional cloud services is available, including architecture design, integration, migration, automation, management, and application development.